JupyterDataViz/Interactive-Data-Visualization-for-mathemtics-using-Jupyter-Notebook/README.md

 - **Matplotlib**: To create static, charts and graphs.
 - **ipywidgets**: To enable user inputs and dynamic outputs.
 - **Ipython**
-- **scikit-learn (sklearn)**: For machine learning algorithms and visualizing solutions of problems with no absolute answers, such as those involving imperfect numbers.
+- **scikit-learn (sklearn)**: For machine learning algorithms and visualizing solutions of problems which has no absolute answers, such as the answers includes imperfect numbers.

 ## Installation